 Let’s be real -- it’s not happening.
-Even at Industry Weapon, where most of our employees are situated in one office, it’s still hard to get everyone in one room at one time.
+Even at Industry Weapon, where our employees are situated in one office, it’s still hard to get everyone in one room at one time.
 And we pride ourselves on open communication practices.

 But Ed had, as Vicki put it, a vision.
 And who are we to deny Ed his vision?
-Here’s how Highwoods and IW teamed up to make it happen.
+Here’s how Highwoods and Industry Weapon teamed up to make it happen.

-Before figuring out the right internal communications strategy, most companies go through a few clunkers.
+Before figuring out the right internal communication and engagement strategy, most companies go through a few clunkers.
 The most common tried-and-failed employee communication strategies are print and email.